 - Numerous independent studies validate the success of Option programs for injured workers and employers.
 More studies are welcome and in process.

-- There are thousands of workers’ compensation industry professionals who believe in and support Option programs in Texas, Oklahoma and beyond.
+- There are thousands of workers’ compensation industry professionals who believe in and support Option programs.
 For example:

 - Many sophisticated Fortune 500 risk managers, who are very aware of their brand value, manage Option programs covering billions of dollars in payroll;